Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 The sitemap was similarly structured in two layers: a launch phase covering the homepage, core services, and information pages marked green in the agency’s workbook, and an “After Release” tier covering sub-service pages, area-we-serve pages, and a Spanish-language service page (/panama-city/servicios-dentales/) deferred to a later phase.
 Our scope covered only the green-flagged pages; the deferred tier was noted in the workbook but not built during this engagement.

 The ask was operational.
 Take the Figma as the source of truth.
 Customise the branded template to match it page by page, breakpoint by breakpoint.
-Route QA findings back through the agency’s shared workspace without anything about the build reaching the end client.
+Route QA findings back through the agency’s shared workspace; the practice tracked progress through its agency contact, not through us.
 Raise concerns — not design decisions — directly to the agency.

-One typographic issue emerged early that illustrated the discipline this kind of engagement requires.
+One typographic issue emerged early that showed how carefully this kind of engagement has to be run.
 The agency’s spec called for Proxima Nova as the primary typeface — a licensed font not yet delivered by the client at the time development began.
 Rather than blocking progress or substituting something visually close enough to be invisible, the team substituted a placeholder typeface with enough visual distance that any page affected by the missing font would be immediately obvious during QA.
 The correct font was delivered mid-sprint and applied globally via the Elementor global styles system.

 How We Did It